U.S. Army Lieutenant Colonel Pete Perzel

 Mili Johnson was born and raised on the North Shore of Hawaii.
 She attended both Kahuku High School in Oahu and Westwood High School in Mesa, Arizona.
 She has been involved with The Summit Project in many different capacities since its inaugural event in 2014.
 Currently, she works as a Supervisor at JCPenney and looks forward to transferring her extensive knowledge of this industry to her position as TSP Store Manager.
 Mili is also the mother of (3) beautiful children and married to a wonderful, loving veteran of the United States Marine Corps.
 In her free time, she likes to travel and explore new places with her family.

-U.S. Army Major Brandon C. Tyner
+U.S. Army Major Jason W. Goodson

 Portland, Maine MEPS Commander